UpstreamDataInc/amodbus/doc/source/client.rst

 Client
 ======
-Pymodbus offers both a :mod:`synchronous client` and a :mod:`asynchronous client`.
+amodbus offers both a :mod:`synchronous client` and a :mod:`asynchronous client`.
 Both clients offer simple calls for each type of request, as well as a unified response, removing a lot of the complexities in the modbus protocol.

-In addition to the "pure" client, pymodbus offers a set of utilities converting to/from registers to/from "normal" python values.
+In addition to the "pure" client, amodbus offers a set of utilities converting to/from registers to/from "normal" python values.

 The client is NOT thread safe, meaning the application must ensure that calls are serialized.
 This is only a problem for synchronous applications that use multiple threads or for asynchronous applications